rukaiah-edhah/Rukaiah/README.md

 For a detailed walkthrough, check out my Medium post: [How I Built and Deployed My Portfolio Website in Just One Day](https://medium.com/@rukaiah/how-i-built-and-deployed-my-portfolio-website-in-just-one-day-a-quick-guide-for-developers-61d76f8e5a21)

 ## Connect with Me
-Feel free to explore my website and connect with me through the provided contact options.
+Feel free to explore my website and connect with me through the provided contact options :)